mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 Developed and tested using:

 - SH-ESP32 board Rev 2.2.1
-- ESP32 platform on Arduino IDE 2.3.6
+- Espressif Systems esp32 3.3.5 package on Arduino IDE 2.3.6
+- SignalK server verion 2.18.0
+- OpenCPN version 5.12.4-universal and KIP version 4.0.7 for visualization
 - CMPS14 datasheet
-- SignalK specification
-- OpenCPN and KIP for visualization

 Inspired by [Magnetix - a digital compass with NMEA2000](https://open-boat-projects.org/en/magnetix-ein-digitaler-kompass-mit-nmea2000/).